kstenerud/concise-encoding/ce-structure.md

 #### Custom Type Forms

-Custom types can be represented in either a binary or a textual form, where the binary form is encoded as a series of bytes, and the textual form is a structured textual representation.
+Custom types can be represented in binary and textual form, where the binary form is encoded as a series of bytes, and the textual form is a structured textual representation.

 [CBE](cbe-specification.md) documents only support the binary form.
 [CTE](cte-specification.md) documents support both the binary and textual forms.
 CTE encoders **MUST** output the textual form if it's available.